rdoetjes/dittle/README.md

 # Dittle

 A digital implementation of the strategy board game **Dittle**, built using C#, RayLib, and .NET 10.
-This project features a 3D-accurate dice simulation and a Minimax AI.
+This project features a digital version of the board game Dittle.
+Which is a dice game where you move dice strategically removing chance from the equation.

-*Note: This is a quick and dirty evening project.*
+*Note: This is a quick and dirty evening project.
+So not tests, the best test is AI playing itself*

 ## The Rules of Dittle